These are the Yule Log videos to put on your Chromecast this Christmas!

 BB-8 Yule Log

-Sphero, makers of the adorable BB-8 toys that we all wanted so badly last Christmas, has released a Yule Log so that we can get nerdy without, y'know, desecrating a corpse.
-BB-8 moves his head about and chirps happily as he sits warm by the hearth, apparently resting atop a- is that a wookie pelt?
+Sphero, makers of the adorable BB-8 toys that we all wanted so badly Christmases past, has released a Yule Log so that we can get nerdy without, ya know, desecrating a corpse (see above).
+BB-8 moves his head about and chirps happily as he sits warm by the hearth, apparently resting atop a— is that a Wookie pelt?!

 Marvel Fireplace Series